Frequently Asked Questions

 - Potential volunteers register for training through facility chaplain.
 Volunteer applicant will be considered based on maturity, dependability, interest, and background.

 2. What are volunteer opportunities?

 - Current volunteer opportunities are educators, mentors, life skills, Spanish speaking, AA/NA, religious, parenting, recreation, health, and career development.

 3. Why do I have to go through so much training?

-- Volunteer hold a unique position and must be aware of issues that may arise while working with inmate population to ensure the safety of volunteers, staff, and offenders.
+- Volunteers hold a serious and responsible position and must be aware of issues that may arise while working with inmate population to ensure the safety of volunteers, staff, and offenders.